Dr. Amy Lopez

 nmitukiewicz@peteygreene.org

-Nina Mitukiewicz joined The Petey Greene Program in July 2021 as the Division Manager in Massachusetts and Rhode Island.
+Nina Mitukiewicz joined The Petey Greene Program in July 2021 and is currently the Program Manager - Youth Programs in Massachusetts.
 In this position, Nina manages university and program partnerships, oversees volunteers in the region, and facilitates trainings for volunteers both regionally and nationally.
 Nina has been interested in the criminal-legal system and prison reform for quite a few years and explored that interest through internships at the Massachusetts Bail Fund and the Boston College Law School.
 Prior to starting their current position, Nina worked at Doc Wayne Youth Services, which provides sports-based mental health group therapy for youth in the Boston area.
 Nina earned a bachelor's degree in psychology and women's studies from Clark University and a master's in macro social work from Boston College.
 They enjoy reading, cooking, and spending time with friends and family, including their wife and their pet cat.

 Back